bolaft/bannerlord-retinues/README.md

 - on recreating kingdom, troops are replaced
 - \n in translated texts
 - agent helper for unlock behavior fix may be needed for 1.2.12
+- bug with troop conversion counts set to 0 may be needed for 1.2.12
+- retinues can be garrisoned in 1.3

 ## Other